-Please contact Kelsi Messling at email@example.com if you are interested in any of these volunteer opportunities!
+Please contact Kristen Lowery at email@example.com if you are interested in any of these volunteer opportunities!

 Seattle Area Opportunities

-Education & Support Associate - We are seeking an intern for Fall 2014 (September through mid-December) to assist with education program marketing, event planning, help at Seattle area events, and other projects as needed.
-This is an unpaid position; approximately 15 hours a week.
-Working from home is okay; some in-person meetings in Seattle or Eastside are required.
+Education & Support Associate - We are seeking an intern January through July 2015 to assist with education program marketing, event planning, help at Seattle area events, and other projects as needed.
+This is an unpaid position; approximately 15 hours a week at CCFA's Bellevue office.
+Some projects can be done from home.

 Volunteer Coordinator - We are seeking a volunteer to assist in recruiting, coordinating, and communicating with volunteers for one-time administrative jobs such as stuffing folders and preparing mailings.
 This person should be very responsive on email and phone and able to commit at least one year.

 Team Challenge Volunteer Support - There are many opportunities to come out and support our runners and walkers who are fundraising for CCFA and training for their first (or next) half marathon.
 Each of these events is an chance to spread awareness in our community while being fun, social experiences where you will meet great people.
 Contact Team Manager Meredith Dennis at firstname.lastname@example.org with any questions or if you are looking for other ways to get involved!

 - Destination Races Inaugural Woodinville Wine Country Half Marathon - Volunteer shifts available Friday, September 18th and Saturday September 19th.
 Opportunities to help with packet pick up, course marshal, water/aid/cheer station, finish line, and more!